jeidmann/jeidmann.github.io/_pages/repositories.md

 {% endif %}

 <h2>Other Repositories</h2>
+<h4>Click on the dataverse icons to access links to the following repositories.</h4>
 <div class="container">
 Code and data associated with the publication titled: <p><i><b> New remote method to systematically extract bedrock channel width of small catchments across large spatial scales using high-resolution digital elevation models </b></i></p>
   <div class="row">